itsvishal7/itsvishal7.github.io/posts/patch_ideas.md

 execve("/usr/bin/as", ["as", "--64", "-o", "/tmp/ccaUs46A.o", "/tmp/ccAr4gUY.s"], 0x3ac35fc0 /* 38 vars */) = 0
 exit_group(0)                           = ?
 +++ exited with 0 +++
 ```
+Note: next statement/instruction after a successful execve is not should never be reached.
 </details>

 ---